realvnc-labs/tacoscript/README.md

         - rm serviceALock.txt
       - creates: serviceALock.txt

-In this situation we expect the the script is running periodically, so at some point the lock will be removed, and the backup-data script get a chance to make a backup.
+In this situation we expect that the script is running periodically, so at some point the lock will be removed, and the backup-data script get a chance to make a backup.

 ### shell